 Maximizing Probiotic Benefits

-Probiotics are also strain- and disease-specific, meaning that some probiotics will work better to address certain health concerns than others.
-For example, one study demonstrated that Lactobacillus acidophilus CL1285, Lactobacillus casei LBC80R, Lactobacillus rhamnosus CLR2, Lactobacillus casei DN114001, and Lactobacillus reuteri 55730 prevented antibiotic-associated diarrhea, while other Lactobacillus strains did not.
-(42)Β
+Probiotics are also strain- and condition-specific, meaning that some probiotics may work better to address certain health concerns than others.
+For example, one study demonstrated that Lactobacillus acidophilus CL1285, Lactobacillus casei LBC80R, Lactobacillus rhamnosus CLR2, Lactobacillus casei DN114001, and Lactobacillus reuteri 55730 were associated with a reduction in antibiotic-associated diarrhea, while other Lactobacillus strains did not.
+(42)

-- Eat an anti-inflammatory, plant-based diet.
-Diets high in refined sugars, saturated fats, processed foods, and low in fiber favor dysbiotic states.
-Conversely, a diet rich in fiber, healthy fats, polyphenols, and antioxidants nourishes beneficial microbes.
-The Mediterranean diet is one such dietary plan that favors gut health.
-(39)Β
+- Consider an anti-inflammatory, plant-based diet.
+Diets high in refined sugars, saturated fats, processed foods, and low in fiber may favor dysbiotic states.
+Conversely, a diet rich in fiber, healthy fats, polyphenols, and antioxidants may nourish beneficial microbes.
+The Mediterranean diet is one such dietary plan that may support gut health.
+(39)

-- High stress, poor sleep habits, excessive alcohol consumption, and smoking contribute to dysbiosis.
-Managing stress, prioritizing sleep, and avoiding alcohol and tobacco are foundational habits that protect the microbiome.
-(39)Β
+- High stress, poor sleep habits, excessive alcohol consumption, and smoking may contribute to dysbiosis.
+Managing stress, prioritizing sleep, and avoiding alcohol and tobacco are foundational habits that may protect the microbiome.
+(39)

 [signup]